blocknotes/repo-compare/README.md

 It can be useful keep track of the changes of a master repo from a forked project, eventually preparing a check in the CI.

-**IMPORTANT**: the tool will add the other repository as remote source.
+**IMPORTANT**: the tool will add the other repository as remote source if it's not already present, for this reason it will need write permission.
+Otherwise you can manually add the remote source (the parameters must match the ones in the config: `source_name` and `source_repo`).

 ## Installation